 When you start a job with the title ‘Creative’ you feel compelled to be very creative.

-People starting out, Me included, confuse being described as creative with descriptors like being ‘nuts’, ‘bonkers’, or ‘out there’.
+It’s easy to confuse being described as ‘creative with with being ‘nuts’, ‘bonkers’ or ‘out there’.

 Consequently, you tend to emulate or simply copy people who appear very weird.

-He was red hot at the time, having just directed two cool Levi’s ‘Marlin’ and ‘Rivets’ for BBH.
+Red hot at the time, having just directed two very cool Levi’s ads for BBH; ‘Marlin’ and ‘Rivets’.

 Try as we might, the ads didn’t end up very Goude.